An Update on what's happening

 As is the case with almost every writer I know, my last novel, no matter how much I enjoyed writing it, no matter how much I liked the story.
 It is still my "last" novel.
-Even as I complete a book, even as I am advertising and trying to sell it, even when doing signings for it.
-My mind is already on my next book or novel.
-So here I intend to show you what is "Coming Soon".
+Even as I complete a book, even as I am advertising and trying to sell it, even when doing signings for it. my mind is already on my next book or novel.
+So here I wish to show you what is "Coming Soon".
 Please feel free to get in touch and share your comments or questions, I’d be more than happy to hear from you.

 I have, for a few years now intended to produce a collection of “Flash Fiction” or “Mini Sagas” as I prefer to call these very short tales.